LaurenElaine/dsc-phase-1-project-v2-4/README.md

 ### Data Exploration and Interpretation

 #### Profitability by Genre
 This analysis worked to explore the profitability of genres within the movie industry.
-As Microsoft looks to enter the movie industry, pursuing films that have proven their profitability over time offers the potential to pursue profitability more readily.
-In the above image we can see that the most profitable movie genres, in terms of average return on investment, are Musical, Music, and Animation films.
+As Microsoft looks to enter the movie industry, pursuing films that have proven their profitability over time offers the potential for Mircosoft to pursue profitability more readily.
+In the visualization below we can see that the most profitable movie genres, in terms of average return on investment, are Musical, Music, and Animation films.

+Top Genre ROI:
+ - Musical 471%
+ - Music 307%
+ - Animation 274%

 As another layer of pursuing proven paths toward successful movie industry entry we will explore writers and directors who have proven profitability.

 <img src='Images/ROI.png'>

 #### Profitability by Directors and Writers
 In an effort to mitigate risk, and possibly increase the likelihood of future profitability through return on investment, this analysis looked into which writers and directors in the most profitable genres had a portfolio that was also quite profitable.
-As you can see in the graphical representations above within the Musical, Music, and Animation genres, the top writers and directors have return on investments of incredible measure.
+As you can see in the graphical representations below, within the Musical, Music, and Animation genres, the top writers and directors have return on investments of incredible measure.
 Aligning with these partners who have a proven track record for success could lend itself to great market entry.

 <img src='Images/All_Directors_Global.png'>
 <img src='Images/All_Writers_Global.png'>

+As illistrated above, and particular to directos, Zane Burden, Bill Condon, and Marilyn Barnes have over a 900% ROI for Musical films, Stephen Daldry and Brett Sullivan have over a 2000% ROI for music films, and Kathik Candan has over a 12000% ROI for Animation films.
+Additionally, particular to writers, Stephen Chbosky, Evan Spiliotopoulos, and Linda Wollverton have over a 900% ROI for Musical films, Anthony McCarten and Peter Morgan have over a 1500% ROI for music films, and Akira Toriyama has over a 13000% ROI for Animation films.
+Partnership with these directors could be quite beneficial to explore.

 #### Profitability by Release Date
 Another aspect of the successful launch of Microsoft's entry into the movie industry is to understand, with confidence, when to release a film.
 As can be expected, there are seasonal impacts to a film's success.
 This analysis worked to understand what time of year is more ideal than others to release a film.
-As represented above, we now understand that the most profitable month that a film can be released, in terms of average return on investment, is in July.
+As represented above, we now understand that the most profitable month that a film can be released, in terms of average return on investment, is in October.
+The visualization below helps us understand with greater awareness that October proves to have the highest potential for return on investment.
+In total, October boasts an ROI of 511%.

 <img src='Images/Month.png'>

-As we learned from further analysis, of all days in July, the 10th day of the month has proved to be the most profitable day to release a film.
+As we learned from further analysis, of all days in October, the 1st day of the month has proved to be the most profitable day to release a film.
+In total, October 1st boasts an ROI of 3801%.

 <img src='Images/Day.png'>